Feaskye/PaymentHub/README.md

 # PaymentHub
-Collect payments sdk，such as Alipay、WechatPay、Pos and so on，Provide .Net/.NetCore
+Collect payments sdk，such as Alipay、WechatPay、UnionPay、LaCodPay(Pos) and so on， Provide .Net/.NetCore